yangshun/tech-interview-handbook/contents/best-practice-questions.md

 DP questions can be hard to master and the best way to get better at them is... you guessed it - practice!
 Be familiar with the concepts of memoization and backtracking.

 Practically speaking the return of investment (ROI) on studying and practicing for DP questions is very low.
-Hence DP questions are less important/optional and you should only do them if you're very keen to have all bases covered.
+Hence DP questions are less important/optional and you should only do them if you have time to spare and you're very keen to have all bases covered (and interviewing with Google).

 - [Climbing Stairs](https://leetcode.com/problems/climbing-stairs/)
 - [Coin Change](https://leetcode.com/problems/coin-change/)